Taxis by country: Hong Kong

 During the early colonial times, sedan chairs were the only form of public conveyances.
 Public chairs were licensed, and charged according to tariffs which would be prominently displayed.
 Chair stands were found at all hotels, wharves, and major crossroads.
 Their numbers peaked in about 1920.

 The pulled rickshaw, first imported from Japan in 1870, was a popular form of transport for many years, peaking at more than 7,000 in the early part of the 20th century.
 The rickshaw and sedan chair vied for customers depending on their budget, haste, or terrain to be negotiated.
 The rickshaw was more rapid, but was not suited to climbing the steep terrain of Hong Kong Island.

 Rickshaws' popularity waned after World War II.
 There were about eight in 1998, and only four left in 2002.
 The last sedan chair was reportedly abandoned in 1965; and the rickshaws have disappeared since the ferry's closure at the end of 2006.

 The earliest modern taxi service was first officially recorded by the government in 1947 with 329 cars.

 In Hong Kong today, there are three types of taxis, painted in different colors, serving different parts of the territory.
 The most common one, which is painted in red.
 The red taxi serves throughout Hong Kong Island and Kowloon.
 Green taxis serve the New Territories and light blue taxis serve Lantau Island.
 Taxis pick up passengers from streets, or by radio-dispatch by phone.
 Fares are charged according to the distance measured by meters.
 Surcharges include tolls, luggage, and pets.

-India

-In India, taxicabs have a yellow-black livery.
-The newer taxis are white.
-Taxis and all other commercial vehicles have a yellow number plate so charging taxes and toll on highways are easier for the officials.